PRESS KIT

 The Elephant Bridge Bar

-A nod to 14th-century Luang Prabang, when the city was the capital of the Kingdom of Lan Xang, known as the 'Land of a Million Elephants,' the Elephant Bridge Bar is perched above the river where elephants once waded.
 The bar is perfect for a relaxing late afternoon and evening drink: it offers light snacks, simple and healthy fare, and refreshing hand-crafted cocktails and beverages.
-It specializes in classic cocktails with a tropical twist, using local herbs and spices that echo Laos’ rich and diverse harvests to reflect a true sense of place.
+It specializes in the use of local herbs and spices that echo Laos’ rich and diverse harvests to reflect a true sense of place.